 Here’s a little backstory as to why our baseboards have been neglected.
-When we hired someone to install tile in our kitchen, my husband and I installed laminate floors in our living room as a temporary flooring until we could install hardwood.
+When we hired someone to install tile in our kitchen, my husband and I installed laminate floors in our living room as a temporary flooring.
+We figured down the road we’d install hardwood.
 This is a fairly easy job once you get the hang of it.
 About six months later we had a bit of a flooding situation in our kitchen that carried out into our dining room and about a third of the living room.

 The floating floors went in just as easy as the laminate, but when it came time to installing the baseboards, we just slapped them up there.
 It was exhausting enough having to install floor that you’d just installed six months before.
 Did someone say deja vu?
 We were mentally and physically done with this project and after nailing in the baseboards, we stopped.